 For the procedure, people lie on an x-ray table (one that x-rays can easily pass through).
 Because the table may be tilted, straps may be applied across the chest and legs.
 X-ray cameras can be positioned as needed.
 Electrodes are placed on the chest to monitor the heart.
 Blood pressure and oxygen levels are also monitored.

 After injecting a local anesthetic, a doctor makes a small incision, typically in the groin or sometimes in the arm.
 Then a thin, flexible tube (catheter) is inserted, usually into an artery, and is threaded through blood vessels to the area being evaluated.
-When the catheter is in place, a radiopaque contrast agent Radiopaque Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
-Contrast agents include Radiopaque contrast agents... read more (a liquid that contains iodine and can be seen on x-rays) is injected.
+When the catheter is in place, a radiopaque contrast agent Radiopaque Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more (a liquid that contains iodine and can be seen on x-rays) is injected.
 The contrast agent flows through the blood vessels and outlines them.
 The images appear on a video screen and are recorded.
 Thus, doctors can assess the structure of blood vessels and identify any abnormalities present.

 Before angiography, people are often given a sedative intravenously to help them relax and remain calm, but they remain conscious during the procedure.
 During the procedure, people may be asked to take deep breaths, hold their breath, or cough.
 People should report any discomfort they feel.